Articles

 • Training features are not as deep as dedicated LMS platforms

-• Some advanced features require higher-tier plans or custom pricing
+• Advanced features require higher-tier plans or custom pricing

 How does Trainual compare to Connecteam?

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, onboarding, and SOPs.
-The platform provides structured modules and step-by-step documentation that help HVAC companies organize complex processes into clear, trackable content.
-Its focus on knowledge transfer and ease of use makes it suitable for growing businesses aiming to systemize operations without heavy IT involvement.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as a single source of truth for company training, new hire training, and SOPs.
+The platform provides structured modules and step-by-step documentation to help HVAC companies organize and standardize their processes.
+Its focus on breaking down complex workflows into simple, trackable steps makes it suitable for teams needing clear, repeatable procedures.

 Pricing

-Pricing Model: Base fee plus per-user pricing.
-The inclusion of 20 users in the base plan is a strong value for small teams.
-For an HVAC company with 50 employees, expect approximately $195/month on the Core plan.
+Waybook uses a base fee plus per-user pricing model.
+The inclusion of 20 users in the base plan is a strong value for small HVAC teams.
+For a business with 50 employees, expect approximately $195/month on the Core plan (20 users included, 30 additional at $5 each).
+No free tier is listed, but a trial may be available.

 Pros of Waybook:

-• Provides structured modules and step-by-step SOPs for easy process documentation
+• Provides structured SOP modules and easy process documentation

-• Includes a mobile app for field and remote workers
+• Includes mobile access for field and remote workers

 Cons of Waybook:

-• May lack advanced compliance tracking or deep multi-location support
+• May lack advanced compliance tracking for highly regulated industries

 How does Trainual compare to Waybook?